Crucial tests of macrorealist and semi-classical gravity models with freely falling mesoscopic nanospheres: Freely falling nanosphere in the presence of decoherence.

 \subsection{Interplay between the free Schr\"odinger evolution and decoherence}

-In order to take into account the influence of decoherence, we modified (in a first time) the free Schr\"odinger evolution by assuming that from time to time, the CMWF spatially collapses in accordance with GRW's original model \cite{GRW}.
-A key ingredient of this model is the so-called jump factor, that is, a properly normalised Gaussian function $J(x,y,z)= C \exp(-(x^2+y^2+z^2)/2\lambda^2))$ (where $C$ is an appropriate normalisation factor) of extent $\lambda$ centred around $(x,y,z)$.
+In order to take into account the influence of decoherence, we modify (as a first step) the free Schr\"odinger evolution by assuming that from time to time, the CMWF spatially collapses in accordance with GRW's original model \cite{GRW}.
+A key ingredient in this model is the so-called jump factor, that is, a properly normalised Gaussian function $J(x,y,z)= C \exp(-(x^2+y^2+z^2)/2\lambda^2))$ (where $C$ is an appropriate normalisation factor) of extent $\lambda$, centred around $(x,y,z)$.
 This jump will occur at times that are randomly distributed according to a Poisson distribution with mean $\tau$.
 The collapse localisation $(x_0,y_0,z_0)$ is also randomly distributed with a spatial probability distribution given by

 During a jump, the initial CMWF $\psi_i$ changes to $\psi_f(x,y,z)=J(x,y,z)\psi_i(x,y,z)/\sqrt{\rho(x,y,z)}$.
 In particular, Gaussian states of the form

 jump to shrunken Gaussian states of the form

 This model is characterized by two constants: $\gamma=1/\tau$ (the inverse of the average time between two jumps or localisations) and the inverse of a squared length $\alpha=1/\lambda^2$ where $\lambda$ is the extent of the localisation region.
 Many important properties of the model only depend on the product of $\gamma$ and $\alpha$, which is denoted by $\Lambda$ :